Kitware/dive/docs/Google-Cloud.md

 ### Preparation

+To run the provisioning tools below, you need the following installed on your workstation.

 * [Install Google Cloud SDK](https://cloud.google.com/sdk/docs/install)
 * [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 * [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

+You **also need** Celery RabbitMQ credentials to establish a secure connection with our queueing service.
+[Contact us](https://kitware.github.io/dive/#get-help) with a short description of your intended use to request these.

 ``` bash
 # Clone the dive repo